ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

 ---

 ## Function - Proofpoint TRAP: Get List Members
-Get member or members of a Proofpoint Trap list.
+Get member or members of a Proofpoint TRAP list.
+* Retrives all the members of a Proofpoint TRAP list.
+Lists can be host list, url list, user list, or file list.
-* Adds Proofpoint Trap list members to incident data table `Proofpoint TRAP List Members` in the Resilient platform.
+* Adds Proofpoint TRAP list members to incident data table `Proofpoint TRAP List Members` in the Resilient platform.
 * Example workflows which use this Resilient Function include `Example: Proofpoint TRAP: Get List Members`.

 The workflow is initiated by the incident rule, `Example: Proofpoint TRAP: Get List Members`.